What Is Bot Spam and How to Prevent It on Your Website

 Google reCAPTCHA v3 (invisible and user-friendly)

-hCaptcha (a more privacy-focused alternative)
+hCaptcha (privacy-focused alternative)

 3. Turn Off Comments Altogether